makolos2/sddcinfo/README.md

   -s SDDCID, --sddcid SDDCID
                         Optionally provide an SDDC ID.
 If omitted, all SDDCs in the Org will be reported
-  -W WRITESLACK, --writeslack WRITESLACK
+  -W SLACKURL, --writeslack SLACKURL
-                        Optionally provide a slack webhook URL and output a slack-formatted message to the webhook.
+                        Optionally provide a slack webhook URL and output a slack-formatted message (using mrkdwn) to the webhook.
   -n, --networks        Include network segment and DX advertisement details
                         (displayed in the console output only).
 ```